What can be done to increase my pet’s chance for adoption if I have to surrender it to the CCSPCA?

 Why can’t you call me before you euthanize my pet, or when it gets adopted?

-We handle approximately 50,000 animals per year and are not staffed sufficiently to be able to contact each person that surrenders an animal once adopted, transferred out, or euthanized.
+We handle thousands of animals per year and are not staffed sufficiently to be able to contact each person that surrenders an animal once adopted, transferred out, or euthanized.

 Can I be there when you euthanize my pet?

 With the number of animals in our care each day, and to keep fees affordable, we are unable to accommodate visitation requests during the procedure.
 Our service is meant to be an alternative to those who can’t afford euthanasia services at a private-practice veterinarian.
-If being with your pet during the procedure is important to you, we recommend contacting a private-practice veterinarian to make arrangements.
+If being with your pet during the procedure is important to you, we recommend you contact a private practice veterinarian to make arrangements.

 We will always accept an animal if it needs to be surrendered.
 We ask you to research all other alternatives before surrendering your pet to us.
 Donations needed are either monetary or in-kind materials that will help us care for the animals in our animal care center.
 For a list of items we will gladly accept, please click HERE.